Hacktix/GBEDG/ppu/index.md

 ## A Word of Warning

 I want to be clear about one thing: This documentation is most likely not 100% fully accurate.
 It's a combination of information from various sources as well as experiences I've personally made while developing my emulator.
 If you find anything off, please do contact me personally on Discord (Optix™#1337) or create a PR.

+**Also,** the current version of this documentation focuses only on DMG emulation, no CGB or SGB features are considered.

 ## The Basics